The 2024 Frontier League Hall of Fame Class

 In the winter of 1992 to 1993, several men, including Steve Sturgill, agreed to work together to form the Frontier League.
 Their concept was to bring professional baseball to areas of Ohio, Kentucky, and West Virginia that previously could not get professional baseball.
 Steve was named the first president of the Frontier League.
 Steve owned and operated the Portsmouth Explorers from 1993 through 1995.
 Later, he served the City of Portsmouth, Ohio as both the City Council President and the Mayor.
 Aside from Bill Lee, Steve is the only person to have his signature stamped on the Frontier League baseball.

-The 2016 Frontier League Hall of Fame Class.
+The 2016 Frontier League Hall of Fame Class

 Richard Austin

-Austin played 4 seasons in the Frontier League, one season for the Springfield Capitals and 3 seasons for the Rockford Riverhawks.
-He Graduated from a small school and was told by many affiliated and independent scouts and managers that he could not play pro ball.
+Austin played 4 seasons in the Frontier League, one season for the Springfield Capitals, and 3 seasons for the Rockford Riverhawks.
+He graduated from a small school and was told by many affiliated and independent scouts and managers that he could not play pro ball.
 Springfield manager, Dick Schofield, gave him an opportunity and he made the most of it.
 Springfield moved to Rockford in 2002 and Austin quickly became a fan favorite.
-In 2004, Austin has his finest year, he had a .359 average while hitting 15 homers with 77 RBI.
+In 2004, Austin had his finest year, he had a .359 average while hitting 15 homers with 77 RBI.
 He led Rockford to the league championship and was named the Frontier League MVP.
 In his career, he hit .293 with 40 homers and 192 RBI.
 Austin played a total of 10 seasons of independent and Italian baseball.
 He also returned to manage the Riverhawks in the Frontier League in 2011 for 2.5 seasons.

 Willie Edwards